-Bywaters is fully compliant with all legislation, and we use our experience to guide our clients through the laws that impact their waste management needs.
+Bywaters is fully compliant with all legislation, and we use our experience to guide our clients through the laws that impact their waste management and recycling needs.
 The most frequently relevant pieces of legislation are explained below.

 The Waste Batteries and Accumulators Regulations 2009 is the transposition of the EU Batteries Directive (the only piece of EU legislation entirely dedicated to batteries) into UK law.

 The regulations set a portable battery recycling target of 25% from 2012, 35% from 2014, and 45% and beyond from 2016.
 It also prohibits industrial and automotive batteries from being sent to landfill or incineration.